-- law must arise from the moment the parties effectively become aware of a legal decision imposing an obligation on them or potentially harming their legitimate rights and interests.231 Thus, a person who has been deprived of his nationality must be promptly informed of this and given the opportunity to challenge the denationalization.
-The burden on ensuring that the litigants are appraised of relevant proceedings lies with the domestic authorities.232 The UK cases of D4 and Begum provide further context and interpretation to the obligations to notify the individual of the decision to deprive and the right to fair trial; and the right to enter and remain in a country in order to participate in person in legal proceedings.
-Please refer to Principle 7.3 above on the D4 case and the obligation to notify and to Principle 8 below for the Begum case and the right to a fair trial. - 134.
-Also, a resolution of the Parliamentary Assembly of the Council of Europe (PACE) has expressed concern that the decision to withdraw nationality can be made without criminal conviction and any appeal to such administrative decisions without the procedural safeguards of criminal law and mostly without the knowledge and/or presence of the person concerned violate basic elements of the rule of law.233 For more information about fair trial, please also refer to Principle 8 below.
+challenge the denationalization.
+The burden on ensuring that the litigants are appraised of relevant proceedings lies with the domestic authorities.222

+130. Also, a resolution of the Parliamentary Assembly of the Council of Europe (PACE) has expressed concern that the decision to withdraw nationality can be made without criminal conviction and any appeal to such administrative decisions without the procedural safeguards of criminal law and mostly without the knowledge and/or presence of the person concerned violate basic elements of the rule of law.223 For more information about fair trial, please also refer to Principle 8 below.